kirikrahul/cirepo/README.md

 # cirepo
-this is for ci job
+this is for ci job for jenkins